Rico Hizon: CNN Philippines

 A few weeks later, it was reported that Hizon would return to the Philippines and join CNN Philippines as senior anchor and director for news content development.
 The memo sent out by CNN Philippines president Armie Jarin-Bennett says Hizon will take over the 9 PM newscast.
 He also announced his move to the network on his Twitter account.

 By April 2020, Hizon solidified his presence as a trusted source of news in his native Philippines through his late-night newscast The Final Word, as well as anchoring CNN Philippines's newest business show, The Exchange, which launched in July.
 Hizon was also part of the network's State of the Nation Address coverage that same month - his first SONA coverage in the Philippines since 1995.
 He anchored a cumulative 7 hours that day - starting with the network's 2pm coverage where he joined Chief Correspondent and Anchor Pia Hontiveros and Senior Anchor and Correspondent Pinky Webb until the President's speech ended and for a post-SONA analysis with ADR Stratbase analyst Dindo Manhit and former Presidential Spokesperson Edwin Lacierda.

-Hizon departed from the network on January 26, 2024, following the cessation of news operations (including his programs The Final Word & The Exchange) on that same day and shutdown on January 31, 2024.
-The former network currently replaced as RPTV of TV5 & Nine Media.
 During his tenure, he won several awards including his program The Final Word by the Asian Academy Creative Awards on 2020 & 2023 and the 28th Asian Television Awards in Ho Chi Minh City, Vietnam last January 2024.

 Post-CNN Philippines and ABS-CBN News Channel

-Following the closure of CNN Philippines, Hizon made an appearance on Net 25's Kada Umaga.
+Following the closure of CNN Philippines on 2024, Hizon made an appearance on NET 25's Kada Umaga.
 In May 2024, Hizon became the editor-in-chief of the news media website GoodNewsPilipinas.com.
 In September, Hizon became SM Investments's senior vice president for corporate relations and the host of YouTube vlog SM in Focus.

-On October 29, 2024, Hizon joined ABS-CBN News Channel with his new business talkshow Beyond the Exchange, premiering on November 5.
+On October 29, 2024, Hizon joined ABS-CBN News Channel with his new business talkshow Beyond the Exchange, premiered on November 5.
 He also guested as an entertainment host on ABS-CBN's flagship news program TV Patrol on November 4, 2024.